 The yellow open bus of the Roman pilgrimage – ORP – Opera Romana Pellegrini – travels another route.
 There are more stops and there are several churches around the program, which are not approached by the other tours.
 The bus stops at Torre Argentina and Piazza Navona, but not in Via Ludovisi.
 Some destinations are easier to reach by yellow bus.
 These include Campo de’ Fiori and Piazza Navona.
 Only the yellow bus goes to the Basilika St. John.
 The walk to the Spanish Steps, on the other hand, is longer from the yellow bus stops.

 For the yellow bus, there are Hop on hop off tickets for one day or 48 hours.
-For the yellow bus, there is also the Travel Card as a combination with public transport.
+Very interesting is the Travel Card for 72 hours which includes also the public transport.
 The 72-hour Omnia Card offers preferential access to the Vatican Museums and St. Peter’s Basilica as well as two national museums or museums of the .

 Detailed route plans can be found in the following description of the tour offers.